globus/globus-sdk-python/docs/authorization/scopes_and_consents/scopes.rst

 As Client Attributes
 --------------------

-Token scopes are associated with a particular client, the one which will use that token.
+Token scopes are associated with a particular client which will use that token.
 Because of this, each service client contains a ``ScopeBuilder`` attribute (``client.scopes``) defining the relevant scopes for that client.

 For most client classes, this is a class attribute.
 For example, accessing